 Black Truffle pizza; black truffle bechamel, housemade ricotta, charred asparagus,

 and black truffle; $30

 It started raining on our way out of Fredericksburg and it foiled our plans of trying out Burger Burger on the patio with our pups.
-We also were interested in the brisket burgers from Jennie’s Smoked Burgers and Tornado Fries.
-I guess that means we’ll be coming back to Fredericksburg!
+That’s on our list next time!
+So where else should we eat when we’re in Fredericksburg, Texas?
+Leave a comment!

 Possibly Related Blog Posts (automatically generated)